IBM/aspera-cli/README.md

 :............:...........:......:........:...........................:.......................:
 ```

-If you want to use `acli` with another server, and in order to make further calls more convenient, it is advised to define a [option preset](#lprt) for the server's authentication options.
+If you want to use `ascli` with another server, and in order to make further calls more convenient, it is advised to define a [option preset](#lprt) for the server's authentication options.
 The following example will:

 * create a [option preset](#lprt)
 * define it as default for "server" plugin